caelusweb3/CoronaMaskOn/README.md

 ```

 > NOTE: I am still trying to expand the dataset even more.
-I will also continue to develop the model using the extended database and pre-trained model.
+I will also continue to develop the model using with extended dataset and pre-trained model.
 When I complete the dataset, It will be public.